sinclairHansen/doublePendulum/README.md

 Library: p5.js

+A prototype was also made using Python.
+The goal was to understand the fundamentals of how a double pendulum moves and basic animation in a language I am more familiar with.
+I used matplotlib, numpy, sympy, and scipy for this version.

 This program is a double pendulum simulator with goals of giving a visual of chaos theory.
 When working with chaotic systems, such as double pendulums, a small, almost negligible, change in initial values can drastically impact future pathways.